-The release process can take between 5 and 10 minutes, depends entirely upon the type of pressure cooker and the amount of food in it.
-Electric pressure cookers or high amount of food need more time to release the steam.
+The release process can take between 5 and 10 minutes, depending entirely on the type of pressure cooker and the amount of food in it.
+Electric pressure cookers or high amounts of food need more time to release the steam.

-If the pressure release valve is only meant for full-throttle release, then you need to release in short intervals – giving a 10 second break between two successive bursts.
-This method is more suitable when you there are chances of foam coming out.
+If the pressure release valve is only meant for full-throttle release, then you need to release it in short intervals – giving a 10-second break between two successive bursts.
+This method is more suitable when there are chances of foam coming out.

 - Ten-Minute Natural Release Method

 This is another unconventional method that takes about 10 to 15 minutes for releasing all the steam.
 The time after 10 minutes depends upon the amount of steam remaining inside the pot.
-If you’re using an electric utensil, the process will take longer duration.
+If you’re using an electric utensil, the process will take longer.

 - Natural Release Method

 Slowest of all, the Natural Release method takes up to 30 minutes to release the entire pressure and steam off the food.
-The time duration depends upon the fill level and the type of utensil being used (electric cookers or the fuller cookers take more time).
+The time duration depends on the fill level and the type of utensil being used (electric cookers or fuller cookers take more time).

 You can use natural release methods with so many foods, such as the following: